buhman/cortex-m-toolchain/README.rst

 .. _lpcxpresso4367: https://www.nxp.com/part/OM13088

-These development boards require bootstrapping from DFU out of the box; this process is documented in bootstrappping_.
+These development boards require bootstrapping from DFU out of the box; this process is documented in bootstrapping_.

 .. _bootstrapping: doc/lpcx-bootstrapping.rst